josephg/jumprope-rs/README.md

 # Rope in Rust

 This is a straight rust port of my [C rope library](https://github.com/josephg/librope).
-Its mostly complete - although its missing:
+Its mostly complete - although its missing wide character conversion

-- The C library's fuzzer tests
-- Benchmarks
-- Wide character conversion

-This library is designed for speed.
-It is full of `unsafe` blocks and pointer arithmetic.
-I don't recommend using it until testing is complete.
-But, while I haven't benchmarked it yet, I'm hoping it'll beat the pants off other rust rope libraries.
-When thats done I'll probably throw it up in crates.io.

 This library was largely written as a learning exercise, to compare high performance rust vs the equivalent C code.
 Interestingly, while application code written in rust seems to end up smaller than its C equivalent, this library has ended up about the same size.
 My hot take is that rust's expressive advantages don't seem to amount to much when implementing deep data structures.

 That said, I suspect there's a way to use rust's generics to add wide character support, newline iteration, and stuff like that in a templated way.
 That would be a huge win over the C version, which is littered with #ifdefs.

+I've uploaded [benchmarks here](https://josephg.com/ropereport/report/).
+Given [ropey](https://crates.io/crates/ropey) is both faster and more feature rich than this library, I'm not going to upload it to cargo or continue developing.
+Well played [@cessen](https://github.com/cessen).

 # LICENSE